Banata

 Directories and Organizations

-Each SCIM directory is tied to a specific organization in Banata Auth.
-This means every organization your customers belong to can have its own directory connection, keeping user provisioning scoped and isolated per tenant.
+Each SCIM directory is scoped to a specific organization in Banata Auth.
+This means every customer organization can have its own directory connection, keeping user provisioning isolated per tenant.
+You can configure multiple directories across different organizations, each connected to a different IdP.

 Push-Based Synchronization

 Banata Auth exposes a SCIM 2.0-compliant endpoint for each directory.
-The IdP is configured to push user and group changes to this endpoint.
-Whenever a change occurs in the IdP (a new hire, a termination, a group membership update), the IdP sends an HTTP request to the SCIM endpoint, and Banata Auth processes the event accordingly.
+The IdP pushes user and group changes to this endpoint in real time.
+Whenever a change occurs in the IdP — a new hire, a termination, a group membership update — the IdP sends an HTTP request to the SCIM endpoint, and Banata Auth processes the event accordingly.

-1. An admin creates a SCIM directory in Banata Auth for a given organization.
+1. You create a SCIM directory in Banata Auth for a given organization.

 2. Banata Auth generates a unique SCIM endpoint URL and a bearer token for that directory.

-3. The admin configures the IdP with the endpoint URL and bearer token.
+3. You (or your customer's IT admin) configure the IdP with the endpoint URL and bearer token.

 4. The IdP begins pushing user and group changes to Banata Auth in real time.